MilenTecle/coffee-ceremony/README.md

 To share information with the user about the wonderful coffee ceremony and an oppurtunity to try another way of drinking, and enjoying coffee.
 Create curiosity and interest with clear and easily accessible information for the user.
-A website that is easy to navigate, responsive and gives the user a taste of the coffee ceremony, by using the right colors and images.
+A website that is easy to navigate, responsive and gives the user a taste for the coffee ceremony, by using the right colors and images.
 To give the user clear instructions on how to sign up for a coffee ceremony class, and the possibility for a membership.

 ## User Stories